Real estate in Italy: Ancient Rome

 The Domus Aurea, built by order of the Emperor Nero, is the perfect testimony of what these changes were during the Roman Empire.
 Forgotten for centuries, it was rediscovered by chance at the end of the 15th century, when a young Roman accidentally fell into a hole on the side of the Oppian Hill and found himself in a strange cave, covered with painted figures.
 It was called Aurea because it was built and embellished with gold and precious materials, however it is believed never completed, consisting of a set of buildings and green spaces constituting a true luxurious urban villa.

 Beyond this immense villa, Emperor Nero resided in the splendid Imperial Palaces of the Palatine Hill which overlooked the Roman Forum to the north, and the Circus Maximus to the south.
 The Palatine Hill was so important that the word palace itself derives from the name of the hill.

 The Roman Emperors, in addition to residing in the palaces on the Palatine Hill, built immense and splendid villas outside Rome, such as UNESCO World Heritage Site Hadrian's Villa in Tivoli.
 While Emperor Tiberius built 12 villas in Capri, including Villa Jovis.
 However, today there are only 3 villas that have clearly preserved their original structure still visible: Villa Jovis, Villa Damecuta and Palazzo a Mare.

 The domus was a type of dwelling used in ancient Rome.
 It was a private urban domicile and was distinguished from the villa suburbana, which was a private dwelling located outside the city walls, and from the villa rustica, located in the countryside and equipped with specific rooms for agricultural work.
 The domus was the home of rich patrician families, while the poor classes lived in small buildings called insulae.

 Among the numerous, well-preserved legacies of the Roman Empire, in the form of cities and buildings, were the cities of Pompeii, Herculaneum, Stabiae and many surrounding villas buried under 4 to 6 meter of volcanic ash and pumice in the eruption of Mount Vesuvius in 79 AD.

-Luxury Real Estate
+Luxury real estate

 The word itself luxury derived from the Latin luxus, and associated with real estate, indicates today in Italy, a category of properties of particular value and of high historical and artistic value.

+Furthermore, the etymology of the word Palace, in Italian Palazzo, from the Latin name palātium, for Palatine Hill in Rome which housed the emperor's residence.